codemonger-io/psycopg2-lambda-layer/README.md

     conn = psycopg2.connect(database_uri)
 ```

-## Why do you need this package?
+## Why do you need this module?

 Runtimes for Lambda lack some dependencies of `psycopg2` to operate; e.g., [`libpq`](https://www.postgresql.org/docs/15/libpq.html), `openssl`.
-This package builds `libpq` from the [source code](https://github.com/postgres/postgres) on a Lambda runtime image.
+This module builds `libpq` from the [source code](https://github.com/postgres/postgres) on a Lambda runtime image.
 And then it builds a [wheel](https://pip.pypa.io/en/stable/cli/pip_wheel/) of `psycopg2` from the [source code](https://github.com/psycopg/psycopg2) while bundling all the necessary shared objects into the wheel with [`auditwheel`](https://github.com/pypa/auditwheel).

 Please refer to [`src/Dockerfile`](./src/Dockerfile) for more details.